-All BLM helicopter operations must be accomplished in accordance with the NSHO, unless otherwise waived by the NAO and/or the aircraft contract.
+All BLM helicopter operations must be accomplished in accordance with the NWCG Standards for Helicopter Operations, (NSHO), unless otherwise waived by the NAO and/or the aircraft contract.

 The applicable hover out of ground effect (HOGE) chart will be used to determine payload limits for all BLM helicopter operations for the first time landing into remote landing sites, or when the pilot deems that environmental conditions warrant use of HOGE chart.